jan25/sandbox-2019/hotrod-python/README.md

 - setup services and connect them

 ### Todo
-- add driver file to kick start all services from one place
+- add driver file to kick start all services from one place [Upd: temporarily docker-compose solves this]
 - add logging to each service
 - instrument services and push traces to jaeger
 - Update `requirements.txt`